jtamames/SqueezeMeta/README.md

 4)  Homology searching against taxonomic and functional databases
 5)  Hmmer searching against Pfam database
 6)  Taxonomic assignment of genes
-7)  Functional assignment of genes
+7)  Functional assignment of genes (OPTIONAL)
+8)  Blastx on parts of the contigs with no gene prediction or no hits
-8)  Taxonomic assignment of contigs, and check for taxonomic disparities
+9)  Taxonomic assignment of contigs, and check for taxonomic disparities
-9)  Coverage and abundance estimation for genes and contigs
+10)  Coverage and abundance estimation for genes and contigs
-10) Estimation of taxa abundances
+11) Estimation of taxa abundances
-11) Estimation of function abundances
+12) Estimation of function abundances
-12) Merging of previous results to obtain the ORF table
+13) Merging of previous results to obtain the ORF table
-13) Binning with MaxBin
+14) Binning with MaxBin
-14) Binning with MetaBAT
+15) Binning with MetaBAT
-15) Binning integration with DAS tool
+16) Binning integration with DAS tool
-16) Taxonomic assignment of bins, and check for taxonomic disparities
+17) Taxonomic assignment of bins, and check for taxonomic disparities
-17) Checking of bins with CheckM
+18) Checking of bins with CheckM
-18) Merging of previous results to obtain the bin table
+19) Merging of previous results to obtain the bin table
-19) Merging of previous results to obtain the contig table
+20) Merging of previous results to obtain the contig table
-20) Prediction of kegg and metacyc patwhays for each bin
+21) Prediction of kegg and metacyc patwhays for each bin
-21) Final statistics for the run
+22) Final statistics for the run

 ## 2. Installation